jamestmartin/lambda-calculus/README.md

-# Lambda Calculus
-This is a simple programming language derived from lambda calculus, using the Hindley-Milner type system, plus `letrec` and `callcc`.

-## Usage
-Run the program using `stack run` (or run the tests with `stack test`).
+# The Ivo Programming Language
+Ivo (IPA: /aɪvoʊ/) is a programming language intended as a tool for its author to explore interesting programming language features.

+Ivo is currently in a very early stage of development and most likely is not of any practical or academic interest;
+however, that may change in the future.
+This README serves to document the language as it currently stands, not what the language one day hopes to be.

+## Using the Ivo interpreter
+You may run the Ivo interpreter using `stack run`;
+the interpreter does not take any arguments.

-Type in your expression at the prompt: `>> `.
+Type in your command, definition, or expression at the prompt: `>> `.
-Yourexpression will be evaluated to normal form using the call-by-value evaluation strategy and then printed.
+Expressions will be typechecked, evaluated using call-by-value, and then printed.

 Exit the prompt with `Ctrl-d` (or equivalent).

-## Commands
-Instead of entering an expression in the REPL, you may enter a command.
+### Interpreter commands
 These commands are available:

-* `:load <filename>`: Execute a program in the interpreter, importing all definitions.
 * `:clear`: Clear all of your variable definitions.

+* `:load <filename>`:

+  Execute a file containing Ivo definitions and expressions in the interpreter.
+  Variables already defined in the interpreter will be defined in the file;
+  variables defined by the file will be defined in the interpreter.

+  The filename may contain spaces, but trailing whitespace will be trimmed.

 * `:check <on/off> <always/decls/off>`:

-  * If the first argument is `off`, then expressions will be evaluated even if they do not typecheck.
+  * If the first argument is `on`, then expressions will only be evaluated and definitions will only be added only if typechecking succeeds.

-  * If the second argument is `always`, inferred types will always be printed.
+  * If the second argument is `always`, then inferred types will always be printed;
-    If it is `decls`, then only declarations will have their inferred types printed.
+    if it is `decls`, then only the inferred types of declarations will be printed;
-    Otherwise, the type of expressions is never printed.
+    otherwise, the type of expressions are never printed.'

   * The default values are `on` `decls`.

 * `:trace <off/local/global>`:

-  * If the argument is `local`, intermediate expressions will be printed as the evaluator evaluates them.
+  * If the argument is `local`, intermediate expressions will be printed as they are evaluated;

-  * If the argument is `global`, the *entire* expression will be printed each evaluator step.
+  * If the argument is `global`, the *entire* expression will be printed with each evaluation step.

   * The default value is `off`.

+## The Ivo language
-## Syntax
+### Syntax
 The parser's error messages currently are virtually useless, so be very careful with your syntax.

 * Variable names: any sequence of letters.